David E. Sellers

-Education
+Background

-Sellers received his Bachelor of Arts from Yale University in 1960.
+David Edward Sellers was born in Chicago on September 7, 1938, and grew up in the suburb of Wilmette, Illinois.
+He received his Bachelor of Arts from Yale University in 1960.
 He received his Masters in Architecture at the Yale School of Architecture in 1965, studying under dean Paul Rudolph, and noted architects James Stirling, Shadrach Woods and Henning Larsen, and Robert Engman (at the Yale School of Art who was a student of Josef Albers).
 Also an influence was Louis Kahn who served as a design critic and professor of architecture at Yale School of Architecture from 1947 to 1957.
 The Yale Building Project was initiated during his graduate studies.

 "The design-build culture was largely initiated by two members of the class of 1965, David E. Sellers and Peter Gluck.
 The two friends helped one another on building projects, one for Sellers' brother, and one for Gluck's parents.
 In 1963, Sellers and Gluck built a vacation house for Gluck's parents in Westhampton, New York.
 A cedar-clad house which was supported on telephone poles took two summers to build and was featured in a 1967 article in Progressive Architecture which described the young Sellers as "plunging headlong into architecture—designing, building and developing."